Arroz Verde Mexican Green Rice

 Saving Money on Arroz Verde Mexican Green Rice:

 You are going to want a good, strongly flavored chicken broth in Arroz Verde Mexican Green Rice, so Homemade Stock is the way to go if at all possible.
-If you don’t keep homemade in the freezer, think about using a powdered chicken broth base rather than a boxed one, and make it just a little stronger than you normally do.
+If you don’t keep homemade in the freezer, think about using a powdered chicken broth base or Better than Bullion rather than a boxed stock, and make it just a little stronger than you normally do.

 Print